 Before your child arrives, health is an important thing to prepare for.
 When you are preparing the newborn’s room, one often stocks on diapers and outfits, but there are some simple issues that are often neglected.
 It is important to look after a newborn’s skin.
 It is vital since damage to skin at this early age may affect the baby down the road.
 Every aspect of baby health care is crucial to possess a happy and healthy infant.

 All these are very important factors of raising a child, as important as choosing your kids’ food.
 In addition, there are particular food items that may cause some skin difficulties to your baby.

 I just recorded my baby’s heartbeat with a Doppler!
 Sometimes it sounds like a galloping horse and sometimes like a steam train.
 I thought it might help some of you who are just getting to grips with their Dopplers.

 We were trying for ten minutes but the baby was “sleeping.”
 I drank a freezing cold Capri sun and the baby was up and away!
 No wonder I’m drinking so much of the stuff, my baby loves it!
 Lol!

 Any “scratches” is me re-positioning the Doppler.
 Any watery sounds (like “baloomp”) is the baby swooshing around.
-Any definite thuds is probably the baby kicking.
-There’s a good few kicks in there!
+Any definite thuds are probably the baby kicking.
+There are a good few kicks in there!